 3 Effective Ways to Use the Dapper Plus Context

 The DapperPlusContext is the class where all the magic happens.
-All Bulk Extension and Single Extension methods execute use an instance of a DapperPlusContext.
+All Bulk Extension and Single Extension methods executed use an instance of a DapperPlusContext.
 Even when you utilize methods through a connection or transaction, you are employing what we call the global context, which is simply a new instance of the DapperPlusContext stored in a static variable in the DapperPlusManager:

 public class DapperPlusManager